Christian Traeumer

 Christian Traeumer (born March 25, 2000) is an American actor.
 Beginning his professional acting career at the age of five, Traeumer is a Young Artist Award Best Leading Young Actor nominee for his role in the 2012 feature film The Child.

 Biography

-Christian Antonio Traeumer was born March 25, 2000 in San Jose, California.
+Christian Antonio Traeumer was born March 25, 2000, in San Jose, California.
 In 2004, he relocated to Los Angeles, California.

 In 2005, he booked his first commercial for a regional advertisement.

 At the age of nine he was cast for a short film called “Redemption”.

 Christian also has worked on shows such as “Your Kid ate What?” a real life reenactment show where he guest starred as Andrew Rivera.
 Dad Camp where he starred as himself as a nine-year-old boy who was raised without a Dad, showing the effects of being the product of a "single parent” and “Kidnap & Rescue” where he was the lead “Miko”.

-At the age of ten he landed his first feature film role in the adaptation of the best selling novel by Rudolfo Anaya “Bless Me, Ultima” where he played “Bones” to be released in 2011.
+At the age of ten he landed his first feature film role in the adaptation of the best selling novel by Rudolfo Anaya “Bless Me, Ultima” where he played “Bones”.